CdrThresh/PWX/README.md

 8/12/2025:

-(1) Cloned down the repository to my local machine.
+(1.)
+Cloned down the repository to my local machine.

-(2) Setup local files such as index.html, contact.html, etc.
+(2.)
+Setup local files such as index.html, contact.html, etc.

-(3) Finished index.html, styles.css, and contact.html with imbedded css due to a limited page size.
+(3.)
+Finished index.html, styles.css, and contact.html with imbedded css due to a limited page size.

-(4) Finished contact.html for the projects page.
+(4.)
+Finished contact.html for the projects page.

+(5.)
 Finished portfolio.html.
 Decided to do imbedded css again due to a limited page size.
 The page will feature "cards" that will be clickable and take the user to the respective github repo for that project.

-8/13/2025: Finished
+8/13/2025:

+(1.)
+Finished blog.html.
+The plan is to have "cards" on the overall blog page that then lead to unique topic pages.
+So for example, the 6 "cards" will be Cooking, Cybersecurity, Fitness, Foreign Languages, Piano, and Volunteering.
+Each card will have its own folder, so for example, "Piano" will have its own folder with "piano.html" in it as well as a folder named "articles".
+Within "articles" will be all the articles pertaining to piano, so for example "piano_article1.html" and so on.
+The same applies for each of the 6 cards.

+(2.)
+Finished creating the 6 card folders.

+(3.)
+Finished creating the .html files for each of the card folders...piano.html, piano.html, etc.

+(4.)
+Finished creating the "articles" subfolders for each of the card folders as well as a placeholder article for each "articles" folder in each card folder.